Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Abstract

 \section{Abstract}

 As wireless systems evolve toward higher frequencies and extremely large antenna arrays, near-field (NF) propagation becomes increasingly dominant.
-Unlike far-field (FF) communication, which relies on a planar-wavefront model and is limited to angular-domain beamsteering, NF propagation exhibits spherical wavefronts that enable beamfocusing in both angle and distance, i.e., the polar domain, offering new opportunities for spatial multiple access.
-This paper develops an analytical stochastic geometry (SG) framework for a multi-user system assisted by polar-domain beamfocusing, which jointly captures NF propagation characteristics and the spatial randomness of user locations.
-The intrinsic coupling between angle and distance in the NF antenna pattern renders inter-user interference analysis intractable.
-To address this challenge, we propose a tractable near-field multi-level antenna pattern (NF-MLAP) approximation, which enables computationally efficient expressions and tight upper bounds for key performance metrics, including coverage probability, spectrum efficiency, and area spectrum efficiency.
-Analytical and simulation results demonstrate that the proposed framework accurately captures performance trends and reveals fundamental trade-offs between hardware configuration (including the number of antennas and radio frequency chains) and system performance (in terms of spatial resource reuse and interference mitigation).
+Unlike far-field (FF) communication, which relies on the planar-wavefront model and is limited to angular-domain beamsteering, NF propagation exhibits spherical wavefronts that enable beamfocusing in both angle and distance, i.e., the polar domain, offering new opportunities for spatial multiple access.
+This paper develops an analytical stochastic geometry (SG) framework for a multi-user system assisted by polar-domain beamfocusing, which captures both NF propagation characteristics and the spatial randomness of user locations.
+The intrinsic coupling between angle and distance in the NF antenna pattern renders inter-user interference characterization analytically intractable.

+To address this challenge, we propose a tractable near-field multi-level antenna pattern (NF-MLAP) approximation, which enables computationally efficient expressions for key performance metrics.
+We further establish scaling laws that characterize the dependence of area spectrum efficiency (ASE) on system parameters, such as the number of antennas and the number of simultaneously served users, revealing a fundamental trade-off between spatial multi-access gain and inter-user interference.
+Numerical results validate the derived scaling laws and demonstrate that the proposed framework accurately captures performance trends, thereby providing useful design insights for future multi-user systems.

 \acresetall